BBC English Regions: Programmes

-Programmes made for BBC England include Walking with... and Winter Walks, two series produced by Cy Chadwick, where presenters take solitary walks along scenic paths, filming themselves and their surroundings with a 360-degree camera on a selfie stick.
-All the episodes from a series get a regional slot on BBC One where they are broadcast at all the same time, before the whole series gets a national repeat on either BBC Two or BBC Four.
+Since 2022, outside of news and a weekly political programme, regional programmes in England are no longer broadcast by the BBC, apart from the very occasional ad-hoc programme.

 We Are England

 In 2022, a new regional documentary strand titled We Are England was launched, as a replacement for the current affairs show Inside Out.
 A notable change is that episodes represent large, new, combinations of English regions, based in six main bases (Birmingham, Bristol, Leeds, London, Newcastle and Norwich); each week is themed around a different subtitle, with the first being Mental Health.

 Aisling O'Connor, the head of TV Commissioning for BBC England, commissioned 120 episodes to be broadcast in 2022, with the first being shown on 26 January 2022 at 7:30pm.
 In-addition to being shown on BBC One, select episodes are also repeated on BBC News and on BBC Three.

+In May 2022, the BBC announced a raft of closures, restructures and cost-cutting measures and one of these was the decision not to renew We Are England for a third series.